 Training and resources offer strategies for building capacity in advocacy, volunteer management and shared cultural experiences to promote community exchanges with refugees and asylum seekers.

 Search Our Resources

-This project is funded by the European Commission’s Directorate General for Home and Migration Affairs and was funded in part by a grant from the United States Department of State, but does not necessarily represent the policy of that agency and should not assume the endorsement by the federal government.
+This project was funded by the European Commission’s Directorate General for Home and Migration Affairs and in part by a grant from the United States Department of State, but does not necessarily represent the policy of that agency and should not assume the endorsement by the federal government.